Zoloft Lawsuit Facts

 • Congenital heart defects

-An unsuccessful class-action complaint claimed Pfizer launched a massive marketing campaign designed to convince patients and doctors that Zoloft is effective and safe in treating depression, when the majority of clinical trial data did not prove it worked.
+An unsuccessful class-action complaint claimed Pfizer launched a massive marketing campaign designed to convince patients and doctors that Zoloft is effective and safe in treating depression, when most clinical trial data did not prove it worked.
 That California federal lawsuit was dismissed.

 Please seek the advice of a medical professional before making health care decisions.